chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/architecture.md

 **The Compactor**

-A background job that builds from
+A service that periodically builds and maintains indexes.

 - Reads from the Log and builds updated vector / full-text / metadata indexes
 - Writes materialized index data to shared storage